US Army Bicycles

 tubes....

-These bikes were manufactured by both Westfield Columbia and Huffman with only minor differences in parts.
+These bikes were manufactured by both Westfield Columbia (Series MF and MG) and Huffman (Model 81) with only minor differences in parts.
 Huffman fenders were rounded as opposed to gothic ones on the Columbia, chain guards varied and Huffman front sprockets had a unique whirlwind design....
 All parts were interchangeable.
 Early rubber pedal blocks were replaced with wooden ones later in the war.
 Early frames had a curved front tube but these were replaced with straight tubes on later models.
+The front fork truss rods were supported by a bracket fixed to the front forks on early Huffmans while Columbias and later Huffmans used a separate support attached between the forks and lower framehead bearing cup.

 This image from the US Army's WW2 Bicycle's Technical Manual shows a